• Skip to primary navigation

 • Heat a heavy-based pan or a dutch oven on medium heat and brown the mince until it releases its fat.

-• Add the olive oil and sauté the onions until lightly brown then add the garlic, sauté for another minute.
+• Add the olive oil and sauté the onions until lightly brown then add the garlic, and sauté for another minute.

 • Add the celery and carrots and cook for 5 minutes or until slightly softened.